 In every realm, Jack Londen was a natural salesman.
 As a young boy during the Great Depression, he sold homegrown raspberries and blackberries from door to door in Boulder, Colorado.
 By the time he was in high school, he had saved enough money for the down payment on a Texaco station in Boulder, that he owned for several years — selling more than his share of tires and batteries.

-While in college at the University of Colorado, he began to sell life insurance, becoming so successful that he convinced himself he didn't need the college degree.
+While in college at the University of Colorado, he began to sell life insurance, becoming so successful that he convinced himself he didn’t need the college degree.
 And indeed, he was that entrepreneur who never applied for another job.
 After moving to Arizona in July 1962 with his wife, Doris “Dodie” Londen, and four small sons, Jack founded Arizona Trust Life Insurance Company in 1963.
-For the first full year of the insurance company's business, Jack was the only salesman and Dodie was the home office staff.
+For the first full year of the funeral insurance company’s business, Jack was the only salesman and Dodie was the home office staff.

 The Next Generation

 Son Tom joined the company as a salesman in the 1970s, rising to become president at age 28 while his father remained chairman until his passing.
 Jack bought and consolidated over 25 other insurance companies over the years.
 His group of companies now includes Lincoln Heritage Life Insurance Company, Londen Land Company and Londen Media Group, which includes AZ-TV among its stations.

 Today, Lincoln Heritage is the nation’s leading provider of final expense insurance, operating in 49 states with a home office staff of more than 270 and thousands of agents around the country.
 “Every time I thought I knew everything about Jack, he’d come up with something I had never seen before,” says Larry Schuneman, president of Londen Companies.
 “He was a master salesman.
 And he was like a second father to me.”